+This report principally summarises the findings of the SedSS though there is much written here on the other dimensions of the whole project and the overlap with the other special studies.
 All Special Studies within this project are directed towards conservation, with the priority of maintenance of diversity (with special value placed on endemic species) within the lake system.
 As is pointed out by the Biodiversity Special Study (BioSS) the principal threat is therefore to the narrow littoral band around the lake where the majority of species reside.
 Further it is the rocky habitats that hold the greatest diversity and therefore take the highest priority in regard to conservation.
-Fishing Practices Special Study (FPSS) suggests that it is unlikely that these areas are threatened by overfishing (or damaging fishing practices) and it would seem the principal threat is increased sedimentation causing damage to the organisms present as well as the loss of habitat with siltation causing previously hard substrate to be lost.
+The Fishing Practices Special Study (FPSS) suggests that it is unlikely that these areas are threatened by overfishing (or damaging fishing practices) and it would seem the principal threat is increased sedimentation causing damage to the organisms present as well as the loss of habitat with siltation causing previously hard substrate to be lost.
 BioSS recommend a 'coastal zone management' approach to conservation with the zoning of coastal habitats with respect to both their conservation value and the degree of threat.
 It must be stressed that the principal threat may be a point source of suspended matter (a river mouth) some kilometres away from the site of interest and the cause may be at a much greater distance, higher in the catchment, where changing land-use practices are resulting in increased erosion.
 As stated here, catchment size and underwater topography are important issues regarding the distribution of sediments once they enter the lake - horizontal sediment transport within the lake is one of the less well understood facets of the work carried out, as it is affected by a complex range of dynamic factors (such as physical characteristics of material, bottom topography, wind, water density etc.).
-It has been shown by the lake circulation work (see Appendix 1) that sediments can be transported up to 10 km from the mouth of the Lufubu and the Malagarasi.
+It has been shown by the lake circulation work (Table 4) that sediments can be transported up to 10 km from the mouth of the Lufubu and the Malagarasi.